 9. Show Me Love (1998)

-Show Me Love is a film on two teenage girls with entirely different personalities.
+Show Me Love is a film about two teenage girls with entirely different personalities.

 The romantic drama integrates the dilemmas of the two while keeping it funny throughout the flick.

-You will observe the emotional honesty brought in their relationship, making it sympathetic overall.
+You will observe the emotional honesty brought into their relationship, making it sympathetic overall.
 Few surprises along the storyline keep you glued till the end.

-The film uses simple dialogue and uncomplicated vocabulary that can be useful for a novice student of the Swedish language.
+The film uses simple dialogue and uncomplicated vocabulary to be useful for a novice student of the Swedish language.